ZDiriye/Formulo1/README.md

 ## Project Overview

 Formulo 1 is a web application designed to provide users with real-time updates and information about Formula 1 racing.
-This application offers a user-friendly interface that allows users to access statistics related to Formula 1, including race standings, schedules, driver details, and more.
-By fetching data from various sources, including a database and external APIs, Formulo 1 keeps users informed about the latest racing events and statistical insights.
+This application offers a user-friendly interface that allows users to access statistics related to Formula 1, including race standings, schedules, race details and current driver's and team's form.
+Formulo 1 keeps users informed about the latest racing events and statistical insights.

 ## Use Cases
-1. **View Standings and Schedules**: Users can effortlessly access up-to-date driver and constructor standings, as well as a countdown to next Formula 1 race of the current season.
+1. **View Current Standings and Countdown To Next Race**: Users can effortlessly access up-to-date driver and constructor standings, as well as a countdown to next Formula 1 race of the current season.

+2. **View Races In The Current Season**: Users can look at different races and choose the one for which they want to see the statistics.

-2. **Race Details**: The application provides comprehensive information about both completed and upcoming races.
-This includes detailed race results and fastest lap statistics for each circuit.
+3. **Analyse Race details**: The application provides comprehensive information about both completed and upcoming races.
+This includes detailed standings, race winner and fastest lap statistics for each circuit.

-3. **Driver Information**: Users can explore profiles of individual drivers, including their current form, accompanied by insightful visualisations.
+4. **View Drivers In The Current Season**: Users can look at individual drivers and choose which driver statistics they want to see.

+5. **Analyse a Driver's Form**: The application gives detailed information regarding the chosen driver's form.
+This shows each driver's current championship position, number of race wins, track record, and detailed information on their completed race performances.

+6. **View Teams In The Current Season**: Users can look at individual teams and choose which team statistics they want to see.

+7. **Analyse a Team's Form**: The application provides thorough information about the chosen team's form.
+This displays each team's current championship position, driver lineup, and information on the team's completed race performances.

 ## Non-functional Requirements